kulics/koral/book-en/asynchronous.md

 E.g:
 ```
-Async ()~>(out: I32)
+async ()~>(out: i32)
 {
     <- (12)
 }
 ```
-Once a method has been declared as an async method, the compiler will automatically put a `Tsk<>` wrapper around the return value, and the method will be executed asynchronously.
+Once a method has been declared as an async method, the compiler will automatically put a `tsk<>` wrapper around the return value, and the method will be executed asynchronously.

-Normal direct call will only get a `Tsk` data.
+Normal direct call will only get a `tsk` data.

 E.g:
 ```
-result := Async.()   // result is a Task data
+result := async.()   // result is a Task data
 ```
 Let's see how to make it asynchronously waiting for execution.
 ## Asynchronous Wait